 Novel AI approach integrates data-driven modeling with theoretical reasoning to construct sophisticated deep learning architectures

-There are generally two kinds of AI applications available today: those based on knowledge, which are good at reasoning but are very narrow in scope, and those based on data, which are good at learning but have very shallow inference capability and often require very large amounts of data to produce reasonable results.
+There are generally two kinds of artificial intelligence (AI) applications available today: those based on knowledge, which are good at reasoning but are very narrow in scope, and those based on data, which are good at learning but have very shallow inference capability and often require very large amounts of data to produce reasonable results.
 Scientists and information analysts need AI that can effectively do both.

-Scientific and analytic knowledge are often most easily be expressed in declarative, logical forms.
-But this is currently difficult to do in machine learning architectures.
+Scientific and analytic knowledge are often most easily expressed in declarative, logical forms.
+However, this is currently difficult to do in machine learning architectures.

 How it works

 Model theory underlies the formal inference behind current formal systems, expert systems and machine reasoning systems.
-Such systems rely on subject matter expertise expressed in formal logic (frequently first-order logic) rather than familiar language to build up set-theoretic interpretations of the formal language.
+These systems rely on subject matter expertise expressed in formal logic -frequently first-order logic- rather than familiar language to build up set-theoretic interpretations of the formal language.
 As a result, these systems can recognize when two expressions match exactly, but only when they match exactly.
 They are not able to make approximate matches, which severely limits usefulness to scientists and others who want to leverage AI for large, complex projects.

 The DASL AI engine replaces the set-theoretic semantics of model theory with semantics based on real-valued functions, or how experts actually express ideas.
 It fully integrates knowledge representation and reasoning (KRR) with statistical machine learning (SML) to transform reasoning in terms of a logical language into reasoning in terms of a soft semantic representation.